Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/App/displaySnippet/displaySnippet.md

 ## Example

-In this example, we will hide and show a snippet with slide effect in the snippet component.
+In this example, we will show a snippet with slide effect.

 ### Steps